 Awards are presented every fall at the ICMA Annual Conference.
 Members receiving awards for 25 years of service are recognized from a reserved section of the audience during a special ceremony at the closing session of the conference.

 Members receiving awards for 30 years or more of local government service will be recognized individually on stage.
 The awards are mailed after the conference.

-In July, individuals receiving 25-year or higher awards will be invited to the service awards ceremony.
+Each July individuals receiving 25-year or higher awards are invited to the service awards ceremony.
 Due to increasing numbers, RSVPs cannot be accepted after July 31 or at the conference.

 How do I know if I am to receive an award?

 ICMA generates a list of members whose records indicate that they will be eligible for service awards at the annual conference.
 For the calculations, ICMA assumes that members currently employed by a local government will still be working for local government through the end of that calendar year.

 All full-time appointed service with any type of local government organization counts towards a service award, even if that service was prior to joining ICMA.